haqqeez/DLC/README.md

 We have a file # limit to respect on the cluster!
 PLEASE make sure to clean up your files if you choose not to concatenate and tar your data automatically!

 Concatenation step takes 1-3 minutes, depending on number of videos.<br>
-Overall, scripts should run in ~40-60 minutes (or less) per 40 minutes of video recordings.<br>
+Overall, scripts should run in ~30-50 minutes per 40 minutes of video recordings.<br>
 If your job completes in less than 10 minutes, it's likely concatenation worked but DLC didn't run.
 Or you had very few videos (<5)

 Enjoy!
 If you have any questions, contact me at z.haqqee@gmail.com